|

 along with the data in the form of a data strobe signal (DQS) with

 a frequency equal to half of the data bit rate.
-A TCI deskew PLL,
+For older DDR1/DDR2 interfaces,

 can facilitate generating the system clock signals, data strobes,